Book of Mormon: Presentation

-The Book of Mormon presents its text through multiple narrators explicitly identified as figures within the book's own narrative.
-Narrators describe reading, redacting, writing, and exchanging records.
-The book also embeds sermons, given by figures from the narrative, throughout the text, and these internal orations make up just over 40 percent of the Book of Mormon.
-Periodically, the book's primary narrators reflexively describe themselves creating the book in a move that is "almost postmodern" in its self-consciousness.
-In an essay written to introduce the Book of Mormon, historian Laurie Maffly-Kipp explains that "the mechanics of editing and transmitting thereby become an important feature of the text".
+The Book of Mormon presents its text through multiple narrators who are explicitly identified as figures within the book's own narrative.
+Many details included in the text reveal a strong and emphatic interest in a self-contained form of historiography: the various narrators describe the process of reading, redacting, writing, and exchanging records.
+The prose is accompanied relevant sermons delivered by figures from the narrative, which are presented as verbatim.
+Interspersed throughout the text, these internal orations make up just over 40 percent of the Book of Mormon.
+Periodically, the book's primary narrators will reflexively describe themselves as creating the book, references that have been described "almost postmodern" in their self-consciousness.
+Historian Laurie Maffly-Kipp explains that "the mechanics of editing and transmitting thereby become an important feature of the text".
+Barnes calls the Book of Mormon a "scripture about writing and its influence in a post-modern world of texts" as well as "a statement about different voices, and possibly the problem of voice, in sacred literature".

 Organization

-The Book of Mormon is organized as a compilation of smaller books, each named after its main named narrator or a prominent leader, beginning with the First Book of Nephi (1 Nephi) and ending with the Book of Moroni.
+The Book of Mormon is organized as a compilation of smaller books, named either after its primary named narrator, or a prominent character featured therein.
+The narrative begins with the First Book of Nephi (1 Nephi) and ends with the Book of Moroni.

-The book's sequence is primarily chronological based on the narrative content of the book.
-Exceptions include the Words of Mormon and the Book of Ether.
-The Words of Mormon contains editorial commentary by Mormon.
-The Book of Ether is presented as the narrative of an earlier group of people who had come to the American continent before the immigration described in 1 Nephi.
-First Nephi through Omni are written in first-person narrative, as are Mormon and Moroni.
-The remainder of the Book of Mormon is written in third-person historical narrative, said to be compiled and abridged by Mormon (with Moroni abridging the Book of Ether and writing the latter part of Mormon and the Book of Moroni).
+The book's sequence is primarily chronological, arranged according to the sequential order of the events depicted.
+However, there are some exceptions to this, including the Words of Mormon and the Book of Ether.
+The Words of Mormon contains editorial commentary by Mormon, while The Book of Ether is presented as the narrative of an earlier group of people who had come to the American continent before the migration described in 1 Nephi.
+First Nephi through Omni are written in a first-person narrative, as are Mormon and Moroni.
+The remainder of the Book of Mormon is written in a third-person historical tone, said to be compiled and abridged by Mormon (with Moroni abridging the Book of Ether and writing the latter part of Mormon and the Book of Moroni).

 Most modern editions of the book have been divided into chapters and verses.
-Most editions of the book also contain supplementary material, including the "Testimony of Three Witnesses" and the "Testimony of Eight Witnesses" which appeared in the original 1830 edition and every official Latter-day Saint edition thereafter.
+Most editions of the book also contain supplementary material, including the "Testimony of Three Witnesses" and the "Testimony of Eight Witnesses" which appeared in the original 1830 edition and has been included in every official Latter-day Saint edition thereafter.